mypalmike/RetrAction/design.md

 ```

-I'm not sure if this is very useful, but the Action! language cartridge allows it.
+The original Action! language compiler allows it.

 ### Register parameter notation